2017 - Dopamine Slave (single)

-Later in 2013, BTR released All of the Above - a compilation of some of the songs BTR plays live.
+Later in 2013, BTR released All of the Above - a compilation of some of the songs BTR was playing live during earlier shows.
 These songs are culled from Strings Attached and a number of Wishnefsky solo records (Sunlight Disinfectant, Fiasco – Book One, Nightwalker, Idiot Proof).
-This is not the complete collection of songs BTR might play live.
-They have been known to play new unreleased material, older Wishnefsky material, and, when a nostalgic mood strikes them, even a few Jabberwock songs.
-BTR does not repeat the same set.
-They keep it fresh, kind of like the mints in the bowl at the reception desk of a nice hotel.

 In 2014, BTR released Out of Order, an album of Wish songs roughly based on his favorite guilty pleasure, Doctor Who.
-The album, like Doctor Who, is an enticing mixture of hi tech, organic analog, and lyrical wit.
+The album, like Doctor Who, is a mixture of hi tech, organic analog, and lyrical wit.

 In 2015, BTR followed up with the album Fantastic Shadows.
 This album concerns mortality, a subject that Wish explored in his writing following the far too early and untimely passing of a close friend.